PennyLaneAI/pennylane/doc/development/legacy_plugins.rst

 * A plugin is an external Python package that provides additional quantum *devices* to PennyLane.

-* Each plugin may provide one (or more) devices, that are accessible directly through PennyLane, as well as any additional private functions or classes.
+* Each plugin may provide one or more devices that are accessible directly through PennyLane, as well as any additional private functions or classes.

 * Depending on the scope of the plugin, you may wish to provide additional (custom)